NPDES Annual Report

 The City of Lincoln complies with these mandated regulations through a State-issued National Pollutant Discharge Elimination System (NPDES permit(PDF, 2MB)).
 On October 2, 2018, the City was re-issued an NPDES permit by the State of Nebraska, allowing municipal stormwater discharges to local waterways and lakes effective November 1, 2018 – October 31, 2023.

-This is a summary of the City’s efforts reported to the NDEE for the period beginning 9/1/21 to 8/31/22.
-The reporting period is reflective of the new permit, signed on October 2nd, 2018, by the Water Permits Division Administrator.
+This is a summary of the City’s efforts reported to the NDEE for the period beginning 9/1/22 to 8/31/23.
+The reporting period is reflective of the permit, signed on October 2nd, 2018, by the Water Permits Division Administrator.
+The current permit expired October 31, 2023.
+The City’s NPDES Permit has been administratively extended effective November 1, 2023, until a new permit is issued by the State.

 The following is a list of programs the city has implemented to comply with the State’s requirements for Lincoln’s municipal stormwater NPDES permit.